stdiff/smage/README.md

 1. Create an ECR repository at first
 2. Create a build project on CodeBuild console.
     - Do not forget to check "Privileged" under "Environment" section.
+3. Attach the built image to SageMaker Domain

 ### Environment variable